Sebastian Castellio: Conflict with Calvin

-Three months later, Castellio wrote (as Basil Montfort) a large part of the pamphlet Should Heretics be Persecuted?
-(De haereticis, an sint persequendi) with the place of publication being given on the first page as Magdeburg rather than Basel.
+Three months later, Castellio wrote (as Basil Montfort) a large part of the pamphlet Treatise on Heretics (De haereticis, an sint persequendi) with the place of publication being given on the first page as Magdeburg rather than Basel.
 The book was financed by the wealthy Italian Bernardino Bonifazio, was published under the pseudonym Martinus Bellius, and was printed by Johannes Oporinus, a known Basel book printer.
 It is believed that the pamphlet was co-authored by Laelius Socinus and Celio Secondo Curione.
 Concerning the execution of Servetus, Castellio wrote: "When Servetus fought with reasons and writings, he should have been repulsed by reasons and writings."
 He invoked the testimony of Church Fathers like Augustine, Chrysostom and Jerome to support freedom of thought, and even used Calvin's own words, written back when he was himself being persecuted by the Catholic Church: "It is unchristian to use arms against those who have been expelled from the Church, and to deny them rights common to all mankind."
 Asking who is a heretic, he concluded, "I can find no other criterion than that we are all heretics in the eyes of those who do not share our views."

-Marius Valkhoff describes Castellio's Advice to a Desolate France as a pacifist manifesto.
+Marius Valkhoff describes Castellio's Advice to a desolate France as a pacifist manifesto.

-Castellio also can be credited with a huge advance in the promotion of the concept of limited government.
+Castellio can also be credited with a huge advance in the promotion of the concept of limited government.
 He passionately argued for separation of church and state and against the idea of theocracy.
 Arguing that no one is entitled to direct and control another's thought, he stated that authorities should have "no concern with matters of opinion" and concluded: "We can live together peacefully only when we control our intolerance.
 Even though there will always be differences of opinion from time to time, we can at any rate come to general understandings, can love one another, and can enter the bonds of peace, pending the day when we shall attain unity of faith."

 Death

-Castellio died in Basel in 1563, and was buried in the tomb of a noble family.
+Castellio died in Basel in 1563 and was buried in the tomb of a noble family.
 His enemies unearthed the body, burned it, and scattered the ashes.
 Some of his students erected a monument to his memory, which was later destroyed by accident; only the inscription is preserved.